ArghoDutta/FLIPKART-CLONE/README.md

 # FLIPKART-CLONE
- Flipkart project using html and css
+ Flipkart clone a basic project using html and css